Maritime Archaeology Trust

 Thanks to funding from The National Lottery Heritage Fund between April 2019 and October 2020 the project will bring to life the inscribed graffiti left behind by some of the 3.5 million troops who passed through Southampton on their way to the Normandy beaches.
 A section of wall near Southampton port has been preserved as it includes over 100 inscriptions made by waiting troops.
 This wall is eroding and impacting the inscriptions.
+You can find out more about the history of the wall here.
 The project will:

 This project has been made possible by money raised by National Lottery players, it focuses on an important heritage feature of Southampton.

 Through the project viewer you can explore the wall, zoom into the bricks and see the inscriptions.
 Open the left panel to scroll through the names so far recorded – this will take you to the place on the wall where you can see their inscription.
 It will also show further information in the right panel where different resources can be viewed using the icons at the top of the panel.

 Sign up to our MAT E-newsletter to keep up to date.

 If you would like to volunteer to become involved in the project please visit our volunteering page and fill in the registration form.